RODA/DialogCreator/USER_MANUAL.md

 ```

 Notes
-- Conditions and Custom JS can both control visibility/enabled state.
-If they conflict at runtime, the last action wins; in practice, your Custom JS will take precedence right after it runs.
 - Programmatic state changes (e.g., `check`, `setValue`) do not automatically dispatch events.
 Use `trigger` when you need the dialog to behave as if the user had interacted with the element.
 - Selection helpers (`setSelected`) also do not auto-dispatch; pair them with `trigger(name, 'change')` if you rely on change triggers.